Captn138/Umbra-Discord-bot/README.md

 - you can report a user by right clicking its profile > Apps > Signaler un utilisateur
 - you can report a message by right clicking it > Apps > Signaler un message
 - /clear : removes X messages, 1 by default
-- /here_channel : manager here-allowed channels
+- /here_channel : manage here-allowed channels
 - /report_channel : manage the report channel
 - /manager : manage the manager role
 - /debug : some useful commands to debug